 - Funding for methadone daily dosing can continue while a person is incarcerated (with Block Grant only).
 The delivery and dosing of the medication is to be determined by the provider and the specific jail. - Providers will need to ensure the Place of Service reflects the incarcerated status of the individual being served.
-This is especially important when the person's Medicaid/Health Michigan Plan is still showing active. - Existing authorizations for methadone services can still be used and any new auths created while the person is incarcerated should include only the services being provided in the jail. - Treatment plans are expected to stay up to date while the person is incarcerated.
+This is especially important when the person's Medicaid/Health Michigan Plan is still showing active. - Existing authorizations for methadone services can still be used and any new authorizations for methadone services can still be used and any new authorizated while the person is incarcerated should include only the services being provided in the jail. - Treatment plans are expected to stay up to date while the person is incarcerated.
 Jails are sometimes able to assist providers in getting plans signed by the person being served.

-If a provider is unable to get a treatment plan signed by the person served, they should still update the plan with goals related to dosing while incarcerated.
+o If a provider is unable to get a treatment plan signed by the person served, they should still update the plan with goals related to dosing while incarcerated.
 In the signature line where the individual should sign, the provider will need to note that they were unable to get the signature and why.